Complaints Policy & Procedure

 · Ensure we don’t repeat mistakes in the future.

-The Charity, via the SHCC must deal with and log all complaints effectively.
+The Charity, via the Southmead Hospital Charity Committee (SHCC) must deal with and log all complaints effectively.
 In addition, the formal body for dealing with fundraising complaints is the Fundraising Regulator.
 Independent information and guidance when dealing with a charity complaint can be obtained directly from the Charity Commission.

 The complaints procedure